 Selling to Walmart – When and How ?

 Everyone wants to sell to Walmart.
-This is logical, as they rank as the number one retailer in the USA and Latin America plus good presence in the UK, China, Japan, and South Africa.
-Walmart’s International business ( outside the USA)is bigger than the total turnover of Carrefour or Tesco.
+This is logical, as they rank as the number one retailer in the USA and Latin America plus good presence in China, Canada, and South Africa.
 Selling to countries where Walmart has stores makes sense for USA producers.
 However, Export Solutions always advocates a strategy of making export decisions based upon what’s best for the entire country, versus the preferences of an individual retailer even if it is Walmart.

 Walmart’s Central American buyers have been speed dialing leading brands pursuing direct purchase agreements.
 These offers may be hard to resist, but manufacturers must be fully aware of the implications.
 Selling direct to Walmart International allows you to bypass the “distributor system”.
 This provides Walmart with a cost advantage at store level of around 15 %.
 This may create a situation where it is difficult to sell to other market customers, because their list price resembles Walmart’s shelf price.